Italian Jews: History

 Italian Jews can be traced as far back as the 2nd century BCE: tombstones and dedicatory inscriptions survive from this period.
 At that time they mostly lived in the far South of Italy, with a branch community in Rome, and were generally Greek-speaking.
 It is thought that some families (for example the Adolescenti) are descendants of Jews deported from Judaea by the emperor Titus in 70 CE.
 In early medieval times there were major communities in southern Italian cities such as Bari and Otranto.
 Medieval Italian Jews also produced important halachic works such as the Shibbole ha-Leḳeṭ of Zedekiah ben Abraham Anaw.
 Following the expulsion of the Jews from the Kingdom of Naples in 1533, the centre of gravity shifted to Rome and the north.

 Two of the most famous of Italy's Jews were Obadiah ben Jacob Sforno (1475–1550) and Moshe Chaim Luzzatto (1707–1746) whose written religious and ethical works are still widely studied.

 The Italian Jewish community as a whole has numbered no more than 50,000 since it was fully emancipated in 1861.
-During the Second Aliyah (between 1904 and 1914) many Italian Jews moved to Palestine, and there is an Italian synagogue and cultural centre in Jerusalem.
+During the Second Aliyah (between 1904 and 1914) many Italian Jews moved to Israel.
 Around 7,700 Italian Jews were deported and murdered during the Holocaust.

+In 1951 the Conegliano Veneto Synagogue, originally built in 1701 in the town's Jewish ghetto, was dismantled and transferred in its entirety to Israel.
+It was rebuilt and formally dedicated in Jerusalem in 1952, and operates until today as the Italian Synagogue of Jerusalem and the Umberto Nahon Museum of Italian Jewish Art.